jkominek/piano-conversion/DESIGN.md

 The LEDs should be chained together in rather long strings.
 Likely 22 sensors per string.

-The LED power board will manage each string with a linear constant current regulator.
-If the strings are fed 48V, and tend to need ~33V at 20mA, the linear regulators will only need to shed 300mW.
-That should be easy.
-If an adjustable 48V supply is used, that can be reduced further.
-Regardless, the board will be designed with thermal considerations in mind.
+The LED power board is designed (as of rev0) to take two off the shelf power supplies, one 48V and the other 15V, and provide a constant ~20mA to 8 different strings of LEDs.
+Each string is intended to have 22 CNY70 LEDs on it.
+The 48V powers the strings, and the 15V supplies the various analog control electronics.
+The design as it stands should produce constant currents which are extremely stable from time scales of a year, down to 100kHz.
+The deterioration of the LEDs themselves is expected to be the main source of change in the optical output.

+rev1 of the LED power board should add the discussed control lines.
+Either I2C to an IO expander, or maybe a current-loop controlled optoisolator that can shut down the voltage reference.
+(Which would in turn force the op amps to drive the FETs fully off.)

 ### Main board

-Intended to use either a STM32H742 like the ADC board, or some pin compatible part (STM32H74x).
+Intended to use either a STM32H743 like the ADC board.

 8 RS485 serial links, along with 12V distribution to the ADC boards.
 Likely per-board high-side MOSFET control of power, so that boards